spang-lab/metabodecon/vignettes/TODO/Classes.md

   %\VignetteEncoding{UTF-8}
 ---

 Metabodecon introduces a set of classes to highlight the presence of certain elements in corresponding objects.
 The order of elements may vary between different versions of Metabodecon, thus elements should always be accessed by name, for example, using `x$si` or `x[["cs"]]`.

-A classes itself are described in section [Class Overview].
+The classes itself are described in section [Class Overview].
 The elements associated with a class are described in section [Elements].
 A grafical visualization of the classes and their corresponding functions is given in figure [Metabodecon Workflow].

 # Class Overview

 ## spectrum

 Represents one NMR spectrum.
 Objects of class 'spectrum' have at least elements 1-3 from section [Elements v1.2+].

 ## decon0

 Represents one deconvoluted NMR spectrum stored in the old [MetaboDecon1D()] format.
 Objects of class 'decon0' have at least elements 1-18 from section [Elements v0.2+].

 ## decon1

 Represents one deconvoluted NMR spectrum stored in the backwards compatible [generate_lorentz_curves()] format.
 Objects of class 'decon1' have all elements from section [Elements v0.2+].

 ## decon2

 Represents one deconvoluted NMR spectrum stored in the new [deconvolute()] format.
 Objects of class 'decon2' have all elements from section [Elements v1.2+] with elements `sit$al` and `lcpar$x0al` set to `NULL`.

 ## almnt